-‘The Walking Dead’ Season 9: Negan Tells Rick That He’s Not Saving The World Merely ‘Getting It Ready For Him’
+‘The Walking Dead’ Season 9: Negan Tells Rick He’s Not Saving The World, Merely ‘Getting It Ready For Him’

 IGN has just released an exclusive trailer for the upcoming Season 9 of The Walking Dead.
 The short clip is only 30 seconds long but it sets up the premise that Negan (Jeffrey Dean Morgan) is not yet done with being in control.

 The clip opens with gentle images of the new life Rick Grimes (Andrew Lincoln) has set up for the people of Alexandria.
-This is in response to his son, Carl (Chandler Riggs) insisting with his dying breaths in Season 8 of The Walking Dead that Rick strive to move past his issue with Negan and not kill the vicious leader.
+This is in response to his son, Carl (Chandler Riggs), insisting with his dying breaths in Season 8 of The Walking Dead that Rick strive to move past his issue with Negan and not kill the vicious leader.

 The new Alexandria appears to be thriving as people return to a quieter lifestyle and rely more on older technologies as resources such as gas run out.